methodmissing/euruko2011/slides/basics/10_io_buffering.md

 Guards against application changes and swapping (double buffering).

-Unbuffered input would switch for each transferred byte.
+Unbuffered input would switch for each transferred byte.We want an optimal balance between filling/draining buffers and the cost of context switches.
 </p>